 Tonight – or any night in the coming weeks – let the sparkling blue-white star Spica and the very bright planet Jupiter act as your guide to the Omega Centauri globular star cluster.
 You can see this cluster with the unaided eye, if your sky is dark enough.
 Omega Centauri looks like a fairly faint (and possibly fuzzy) star.
-It’s a beautiful and very special star cluster, and Spica can help you find it, and, in 2017, Jupiter is also a wonderful guide.
+It’s a beautiful and very special star cluster.
+In any year, Spica can help you find it, and, in 2017, Jupiter is also a wonderful guide.

 As seen from the Northern Hemisphere, Spica and Omega Centauri transit due south at the same time.
 That means that – when Spica is highest in the south – Omega Centauri is, too.
 Look for Omega Centauri about 35 degrees directly below Spica.
 A fist at arm’s length approximates 10 degrees.

 Omega Centauri is special in part because you can see it with your eye alone, assuming you have a dark-enough sky.
 Very few of the Milky Way galaxy’s 250 or so globular star clusters are readily visible without optics.
 Globular clusters are large, symmetrically shaped groupings of stars, fairly evenly distributed around the core of our Milky Way galaxy.
 Omega Centauri is the largest globular and finest globular star cluster visible to the eye alone.